J-Sanderson/100-days-of-code/log.md

 ### Day 107: September 27, 2017

 **Today's Progress:** Finished off the React.js videos with some work on input refs, then did some SCSS styling.
+Moving on to the FCC React challenges, first off is the Markdown previewer.
+Set up a basic page, so far just renders a pair of main divs that will hold the input and the preview.

 **Thoughts:** Very happy that the input refs worked without any trouble.
 I am still not entirely sure on passing functions around components but I am sure this will become clearer with more work.